Important Changes for the 2018 New Jersey Junior Duck Stamp Program

 2017 Federal Junior Duck Stamp Program

 The Wetlands Institute is the official State of New Jersey site for Junior Duck Stamp entries and judging.
-Congratulations to all students who entered the 2015 New Jersey Junior Duck Stamp Competition.
+Congratulations to all students who entered the 2016 New Jersey Junior Duck Stamp Competition.
 All of our entries were beautiful interpretations of waterfowl that the students studied and learned how to draw.
-This year there were over 261 entries received from children all over New Jersey.
+This year there were 127 entries received from children all over New Jersey.
 Over the coming year an exhibit of the top thirty-six winning original works, including New Jersey’s Best of Show, will be sent on tour around New Jersey in a variety of venues, while a display of the artwork will be on permanent exhibit at The Wetlands Institute.

 New Jersey’s 2017 Top 36 Winning Artists